-The mission of the Boston Medical Center Otolaryngology-Head and Neck Surgery Residency Program is to provide outstanding, comprehensive resident training in all core competencies of the ACGME.
+The mission of the Boston Medical Center Otolaryngology-Head and Neck Surgery Residency Program is to provide outstanding, comprehensive resident training in all subspecialties of Otolaryngology.
+The program will provide a diverse cohort of residents with education in professionalism, equity, social determinants of health, and research in addition to all core competencies of the ACGME.

 To train physicians to become outstanding clinicians and surgeons who can treat all aspects of diseases within Otolaryngology Head and Neck Surgery and uphold the highest degree of ethical character and professionalism in academic and private hospitals nationwide.

 Most of our residents come from US allopathic medical schools and represent all cultures and communities.
 Many of our residents have family or educational ties to the New England region.
 Residents choose our program for the robust and comprehensive clinical education, the ability to work in a diverse academic medical center, to participate in innovative research, and to live in Boston.